 sudo apt install git

-To clone the repository, navigate to where you want to store the cloned repository in the terminal, and then run the following command.
+To clone the repository, navigate where you want to store the cloned repository in the terminal, and then run the following command.

 git clone https://github.com/ImageMagick/ImageMagick.git